Summer Soul Food Menu Of Traditional Labor Day Food

 - Harlem, New York – Sylvia’s

-Or, if you’re celebrating in your hometown, make sure to include an iconic African American recipe based on where you live!
+Or, if you’re celebrating in your hometown, include an iconic African American recipe based on where you live!

 - Alabama fried catfish